improving equity in super

 We recommend:

-• extending the LISTO eligibility to those earning up to the top of the second tax bracket ($45,000 per year), linking the amount of the offset to the Superannuation Guarantee (SG)
+• Government legislate to extend the LISTO eligibility to those earning up to the top of the second tax bracket ($45,000 per year), and linking the amount of the offset to the Superannuation Guarantee (SG).

 Who benefits from these recommendations?

-Recommended measures would be cost-neutral if existing tax concessions are distributed evenly.
+Recommended measures are expected to be cost-neutral if existing tax concessions are distributed evenly.

 what HESTA members are telling us

-60% of HESTA members earning under $45,000 have unpaid caring duties for an average of 26.5 hours a week, directly impacting their ability to undertake paid work.
-The message from our members is clear - we need more equity in the super system to give low-income earners and women a fairer go.
+42% of HESTA members do unpaid caring duties for an average of 38 hours a week, directly impacting their ability to undertake paid work.
+The message from our members is clear — low-income earners and women deserve a fairer go.

 We all want to look after ourselves & support ourselves - honestly and fairly.
 Just give low-income earners/ women a fair go; so we don’t have to rely on men &/or family!